bullet-db/bullet-db.github.io/docs/ui/usage.md

 !!! note "What happens if I group by uuid?"

     Try it out!
 Nothing bad should happen.
 If the number of unique group values exceeds the [maximum configured](../quick-start.md#setting-up-the-example-bullet-topology) (we used 1024 for this example), you will receive a *uniform sample* across your unique group values.
 The results for your metrics however, are **not sampled**.
 It is the groups that are sampled on.
 This means that is **no** guarantee of order if you were expecting the *most popular* groups or similar.
-We are working on adding a ```TOP K``` query that can support these kinds of use-cases.
+You should use the Top K query in that scenario.

 !!! note "Why no Count Distinct after Grouping"